twota/terms-of-service-and-privacy-policy/README.md

 Depending on your jurisdiction, Twota Technologies Inc. processes your personal information under one or more of the following lawful bases:

-▪Consent.
+▪Consent

 You give consent when you provide personal information — such as profile details, ethnicity, or photos — by creating and maintaining your account.
 You may withdraw consent at any time by editing your profile or deleting your account.

-▪Performance of a Contract.
+▪Performance of a Contract

 Processing is necessary to operate the “Twota” app’s core functions, including registration, verification, matchmaking, messaging, and safety monitoring.

-▪Compliance with Legal Obligations.
+▪Compliance with Legal Obligations

 We may process or disclose data to comply with applicable laws, court orders, or lawful requests from authorities.

-▪Legitimate Interests.
+▪Legitimate Interests

 We process certain data to maintain platform integrity, detect misuse, prevent fraud, enhance usability, and improve the user experience—provided these interests are not overridden by your fundamental rights or freedoms.

-▪Explicit Consent for Sensitive Information.
+▪Explicit Consent for Sensitive Information

 For sensitive information (such as ethnicity), we rely on your explicit consent.
 Selecting or updating this field signifies consent for its limited use and display within your profile.
 You may withdraw this consent at any time by selecting “Other” or by deleting your account.